-A. Substantial conformance to the Tumwater comprehensive plan;

-B. Conformance to the Tumwater municipal code and Tumwater development guide;

-- C. The quantifiable public benefits required by TMC 18.36.010; - D. The public health, safety, and general welfare;

-E. The adequacy of the size of the proposed planned unit development to accommodate the contemplated developments;

-F. Adequate access to the project site for all users of the project including the public, if applicable;

-G. Appropriate access for public safety such as fire protection and police services; and m.
+- A. Substantial conformance to the Tumwater comprehensive plan; - B. Conformance to the Tumwater municipal code and Tumwater development guide; - C. The quantifiable public benefits required by TMC 18.36.010; - D. The public health, safety, and general welfare; - E. The adequacy of the size of the proposed planned unit development to accommodate the contemplated developments; - F. Adequate access to the project site for all users of the project including the public, if applicable; - G. Appropriate access for public safety such as fire protection and police services; and - H. Adequate mitigation measures for impacts associated with the physical characteristics of the site such as groundwater, stormwater, floodplains, critical areas, steep slopes, and critical habitat. - l.
 Moved from TMC 18.36.050 and updated the section about the appeal process for a planned unit development.

-H. Adequate mitigation measures for impacts associated with the physical characteristics of the site such as groundwater, stormwater, floodplains, critical areas, steep slopes, and critical habitat.

 18.36.120 Appeal.

 The decision of the hearing examiner shall be final unless appealed to superior court in accordance with the provisions of TMC 2.58.150.

-n.
+m.
 Created a new section to establish how a final planned unit development approval is achieved.